ItayRosen/Probus/README.md

 ## Model providers

 Probus runs most (cost) effectively with open models using [OpenRouter](https://openrouter.ai).
-It is still possible however to use other providers, such as [OpenAI](https://openai.com) or [Anthropic](https://anthropic.com), however the cost will be higher.
+It is still possible however to use other providers, such as [OpenAI](https://openai.com) or [Anthropic](https://anthropic.com), albeit with higher costs.

 ## Usage